We hold records about children who were wards of the State, in State-based care or adopted.

 The Boarding-out system

-The greater part of the State Children's Council's responsibility lay with the boarding-out system, which included:
+The main duty of the State Children's Council was the boarding-out system, which included:

 - the licensing to service of children over thirteen years of age

 - the licensing of children on probation to their parents, who were proved to be respectable and worthy of trust.